esthercordova/powerofyet-blog/_posts/2017-08-14-cover-comparison.markdown

 <br>
 ## Overall advice:
-<br><br><br>
+<br><br>

-* combine the two if possible * A color contrast stands out more
+* Combine the two if possible
+* A color contrast stands out more
 * Also, I wonder if a dash rather than a comma would emphasize that YET.
-* For example "A" has green in the background bit "B" has more yellow.Also the girls hair is lighter in "B" if it were darker like “A”.
+* For example "A" has green in the background bit "B" has more yellow.
+Also the girls hair is lighter in "B" if it were darker like “A”.
 Those colour changes would make a difference.However, if changes can't be made at this point I would still go with "B" Images and words will form opinions in the Childs mind before they get a chance to read the book.
 It may offset their perceptions of the books meaning.Younger children may base their ideas off of, and learn, from images alone.
 * SUGGESTIONS: Color match B with A's color.
 * I think A captures the tone of the title more, but B seems more positive.
 It depends on what you are going for
 * I like A but with a small light bulb to the side and more of B's expression.

 <br>
 ## And this is the final cover